 By the nineties, I was spending much of my time in Sag Harbor and in Utah, where I had gone to learn to ski.
 I taught Illustration at Brigham Young University.
 I’d taught before, at SVA.
 I was doing lots of Newsweek covers in those days and working for nearly everybody, so I needed a seamless transfer of phone lines, a good office, and plenty of interns.
 I was the missionary from Greenwich Village.
 This was a fun time.
 I split my year between Utah in the winter, Manhattan in the fall, and Sag Harbor in the summer.

 In 1994 I moved for good, to Salt Lake City.
 I met my wife on a blind date.
 She was a young physician doing heart transplants and stuff like that.
 She's as smart as it gets and as cool as a firefighter under pressure.
 And she bakes.
 And she's cute.
 And she loves animals, so I figured I'd have a shot.

 In 1996, Bill Gates founded Slate.com, an internet newsmagazine.
 I was hired to help establish the look with illustration.
 I work there still.

 Ruth and I settled in Park City, Utah in 2003 and Wow!
 City! came out in the fall of 2004, winning an ALA Notable Award.
-It was my love letter to New York as seen from the eyes of my then toddler daughter, Isabel.
-She’s thirteen now, and has a sister, Jo, who’s nine.
+It was my love letter to New York as seen from the eyes of my then toddler, Izzy.
+Izzy's 15 now, and has a sister, Jo, who’s eleven.
 I’ve written or illustrated twenty books since!
-We have three dogs, three cats, a suger glider, two guinea pigs, two bearded dragons and about a hundred fish that are getting big enough to eat!
-There are moose too, but they don’t come inside.
+We have three dogs, two cats, a suger glider, two guinea pigs, two bearded dragons and about a hundred fish.
+The moose (meece?) live in the woods out back.